-It is not to be supposed that we fully understand the nature of spirit life itself or of its relations to this life.
-There is much conflict of state-ments on these subjects by mediums and clairvoyants.
-The truth, however, can only be reached by a patient collection of facts as revealed through mediums and as observed by clairvoyants.
-Unfortunately the collection of such facts as shall be reliable, is beset with many difficulties.
-The phenomena manifested through mediums, and the testimony of clairvoyants are all liable to be modified not only by the mundane surroundings of the mediums and of the clairvoyants, but also by their previous education and beliefs, their cast of mind and the particular mood or emotional state that they may be in at the time.
-Hence, in the collection of evidence on the points referred to, it is of the very greatest importance for us to see that the facts which we collect and the testimony which we record, are as free as possible from all of the above disturbing influences.
-But, as we never can be absolutely certain that our facts have not been to some extent modified by one or more of those disturbing influences, we should, as far as possible, endeavor to counteract by the number of our facts the particular warp or bias which they have been caused to assume.
-If, of the multitude of facts thus collected, all or a large majority point to or indicate a certain condition or state of persons in spirit-life, we are justified in regarding that state or condition as a fact, else it could not have forced its way through all the various disturbing conditions of mediumship and elairvoy-ance, some favoring the presentation of the fact, some retarding it, some disguising it, and some diametrically opposing it.
-It will be readily per-ceived that every additional fact which points to the same conclusion, strengthens our conviction that we have truly ascertained one of the conditions of spirit-life.
+It is not to be supposed that we fully understand the nature of spirit life itself or of its rela-tions to this life.
+There is much conflict of statements on these subjects by mediums and clairvoy-The truth, however, can only be seached a patient collection of facts as revealed through mediums, and as observed by clairvoyants.
+Un-fortunately the collection of such facts as shall be fortunately the collection of such facts as shall be reliable, is beset with many difficulties.
+The phenomena manifested through mediums, and the testimony of clairvoyants are all liable to be modified not only by the mundane surroundings of the mediums and of the clairvoyants, but also by their previous education and beliefs, their cast of mind, and the particular model of the clair of the c and the particular mood or emotional state that they may be in at the time.
+Hence, in the collection of evidence on the points referred to, it is di the very greatest importance for us to see that the facts which we collect and the testimony which we record, are as free as possible from all of the above disturbing influences.
+But, as we never can be absolutely certain that our facts have not been be absolutely certain that our facts have not been to some extent modified by one or more of those-disfurbing influences, we should, as far as possible, endeavor to counteract by the number of our facts the particular warp or bias which they have been caused to assume.
+If, of the multitude of facts thus collected, all or a large majority point to or indicate a certain condition or state of persons in apirit.
+If e, we are justified in regarding that state or condition as a fact, else it could not have forced its way through all the various disturbing conditions of mediumabip and clairvoyance, some favoring the presentation of the fact, some retarding it, some disguising it, and some diametrically opposing it.
+It will be readily perceived that every additional fact which points to the same conclusion, strengthens our conviction the same conclusion, strengthens our conviction that we have truly ascertained one of the conditions of spirit life.

-With this view of the importance of facts in enabling us to understand the nature of spirit-life, and of its relations to this life, we present the following cases, which, even if they are not an absolute revolution of the whole truth, yet taken in connection with those of a similar nature which others have already recorded, and those which others may record hereafter, may set in its true light that immature conception of spirits and their relations to us, which is conveyed by such expressions as "haunted houses" and "haunted
+With this view of the importance of facts in enabling us to understand the nature of spirit-life, and of its relations to this life, we present the following cases, which, even if they are not an absolute revelation of the whole truth, yet taken in connection with those of a similar nature which others have already recorded, and those which others may record bereafter, may set in its true light that immature conception of spirits and their relations to us, which is conveyed by such expressions as "haunted houses" and "haunted